fuzzygreenblurs/coin-conversions/README.md

-#### The Problem:
+#### The App:
 This is a web app that will find out what the best exchanges would be to convert bitcoin to other digital currencies such as Ethereum, Litecoin, and DASH.
-It returns the best rates possible when it converts the coins to give his children.
+It returns the best rates possible based on the exchange API used.

+#### Features I'd like to Add:
+ - Add an endpoint that takes params to convert for any currency to any other currency.
+The app currently has hardcoded constants for the currencies (see the `lib/constants.js` file).
+ - Add a API call generator method to more easily build other API calls such as BTC-E

 #### Endpoints: